tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 To have access to information about you.
 All the information about you in your Tidepool account is available to you at any time and upon request.
 If you cancel your account, that information will be deleted, but we will provide you with a reasonable opportunity to obtain a copy of that information, free of charge, before it is deleted.

 To correct any personal information that you believe is incorrect or incomplete.
 You can use the Tidepool Apps at any time to correct or complete any information about you.
-If you correct or add to information that has been provided by a Care Team Member or a Clinician or Researcher, that person will be able to see the changes you have made.
+If you correct or add to information that has been provided by a Care Team Member or a Clinician or Researcher, that person or persons that are a part of a Clinic will be able to see the changes you have made.

 To have your information deleted.
 If you wish to delete your personal information from Tidepool’s systems, you may at any time cancel your account.